NCAR/HPC-Docs/docs/compute-systems/casper/compiling-code-on-casper/index.md

 You can gather more insight into GPU acceleration decisions made by the compiler by adding `-Minfo=accel` to your invocation.
 Using compiler options, you can also specify which GPU architecture to target.
-This example will request compilation for both V100 (as on Casper) and A100 GPUs (as on Derecho):
+This example will request compilation for both V100 and A100
+GPUs:
 ```sh
 nvfortran -o acc_bin -acc -gpu=cc70,cc80 acc_code.f90
 ```